 In 2020, DEQ issued several penalties to Columbia NW Recycling and West Side Quarry for solid waste, site reclamation, and water quality violations at the West Side Quarry (previously referred to as Hayden Quarry) in Cornelius.
 See descriptions of violations below.

 Currently, DEQ is working with Oregon Department of Geology and Mineral Industries (referred to as DOGAMI) and Washington County to address solid waste, water quality and land use concerns at the site.
 The site is regulated under DOGAMI Permit ID 34-0026.
 These three agencies prepared a presentation for the local Community Participation Organization, CPO15, on Aug.
-5, 2020.
-View the presentation provided at the CPO15 meeting.
+5, 2020 and April 14, 2021.

 Frequently Asked Questions

 Following the determination that the glass waste did not contain contamination, there is no known contaminants within the quarry that would impact groundwater.
 DEQ wanted to confirm this and check groundwater for petroleum contamination that could have resulted from equipment storage.
 DEQ reviewed the groundwater information collected by the quarry from two on-site locations where groundwater was discharging at the surface in the form of seeps as well as groundwater from the on-site water supply well.